jbcodeforce/aws-studies/docs/index.md

 * Users are defined as global service encompasses all regions
 * AWS Account has a unique ID but can be set with an alias (e.g.`jbcodeforce`) so to sign in to the console the URL becomes [https://jbcodeforce.signin.aws.amazon.com/console](https://jbcodeforce.signin.aws.amazon.com/console)

 * Policies are written in JSON, to define permissions `Allow`, `Deny` for users to access AWS services, groups and roles
-* Policy applies to Principal: account/user/role, list the actions (what is allowed or denied) on the given resources
-* Least privilege permission: Give users the minimal amount of permissions they need to do their job
-* Policy is a json doc:

 ```json
 {